kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_clinometer.md

 If you would prefer to lock the angle using the volume buttons instead of tapping the screen, you can enable this in Settings > Clinometer > Lock with volume buttons.

-An experimental setting is available to display the angle measurements on the camera viewfinder.
-You can enable this in Settings > Experimental > Clinometer augmented reality.
+The angle measurements will also be displayed on the camera viewfinder.

-## Measuring Avalanche Risk
+## Measuring avalanche risk
 Most avalanches occur on slopes between 30° (57%) and 45° (100%).
 When you measure the angle of a slope, the avalanche risk will be displayed at the bottom of your screen.
 You can also use the color bands on the clinometer dial; red indicates high risk, yellow indicates moderate risk, and green indicates low risk.

-## Estimate the Height of a Tree
+## Estimate the height of a tree
 The height of a tree can be measured if the distance to the tree is known.

 1. Tap the ruler icon in the top-right.